daphne-eu/daphne/doc/DaphneDSL/LanguageRef.md

 #### Function Calls

-Function calls can address [*built-in* functions](/doc/DaphneDSL/Builtins.md) as well as [*user-defined* functions](#user-defined-functions-udfs), but the syntax is the same in both cases:
+Function calls can address [*built-in* functions](/doc/DaphneDSL/Builtins.md) as well as [*user-defined* functions](#user-defined-functions-udfs).
-The name of the function followed by a comma-separated list of positional parameters in parentheses.
+Arguments can be provided positionally or as named keyword arguments (similar to Python), but positional arguments must precede keyword arguments and every parameter can only be specified once.
+Keyword names must match the parameter names of the called function (see the built-ins reference or the UDF definition).

 *Examples:*